aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 Note that we have also modified the `clean` recipe to delete the anchor files.

+There is one final consideration to make.
+When the syntax-only compilation of a file happens, the associated `.mod` and `.smod` files are generated.
+When the normal compilation happens, these files are *also* generated in addition to the object file.
+Therefore, there is the question of whether a recipe for generating an object file, which also writes `.mod` and `.smod` files, and a recipe for reading those same files that are being generated will enter a race condition if `make` is used in parallel mode.
+With `gfortran`, this is not a problem because it looks like the `.mod` and `.smod` files are not updated if they have been generated in a previous syntax-only compilation (which they always are).
+In `ifort`, this seems not to be the case.
+However, in `ifort` it is possible to separate the directory from where the `.mod` and `.smod` files are only read (`-I`) and the directory where they are read and written (`-module`).
+Setting the latter to a scratch directory in the compilation step should solve this problem.
+For now, we will use `gfortran` for simplicity but the final proposed Makefile takes this into account.

 Example package: [example-02.tar.xz](/assets/devnotes/02_fortran_makefiles/example-02.tar.xz).

 ## Include files